SriSingh-dot/Madhubani/README.md

 # MadhuShri – The Timeless Art of Madhubani from Bihar
+Also i tried to do some cursor design change and stuff but its not working so ignore that i guess.
 MadhuShri is a simple, elegant website showcasing the **authentic beauty of Madhubani paintings**, also known as Mithila paintings.
 It highlights the cultural heritage of India while offering visitors a way to explore, learn, and place orders for handcrafted artwork.